The World Economic Forum furthers sustainability of Annual Meeting with collaboration with SouthPole

 Reducing the environmental impacts of the Forum's activities is achieved through a programme called Sustainable Forum, which global sustainability solutions provider South Pole is proud to contribute to.

 In addition to carefully planned resource and energy management, the Forum works to minimise the environmental footprint associated with travel.
-Recognizing the significant environmental impact of air transport, the Forum has compensated for all CO2 emissions from participants, media and staff incurred from air travel to the Annual Meeting in Davos-Klosters by partnering with South Pole, a Forum Social Entrepreneur.
+Recognizing the significant environmental impact of air transport, the Forum has compensated for all CO2 emissions from participants, media and staff incurred from air travel to the Annual Meeting in Davos-Klosters by collaborating with South Pole, a Forum Social Entrepreneur.

-“As a Schwab Foundation Social Entrepreneur, I could not be prouder of our partnership with the Forum, with whom we have a shared mission to work towards a sustainable, low-carbon global economy," affirms Renat Heuberger, CEO, South Pole.
+“As a Schwab Foundation Social Entrepreneur, I could not be prouder to collaborate with the Forum, with whom we have a shared mission to work towards a sustainable, low-carbon global economy," affirms Renat Heuberger, CEO, South Pole.
 “The Forum's Global Risk Report featured extreme weather events, natural disasters, and climate change as the top risks.
 Consequentially, climate change and sustainable development were key topics at this year's Annual Meeting.
 We are thus pleased that the Forum compensates for air travel emissions by supporting high-quality certified emission reduction projects from our portfolio."

 This year, the World Economic Forum chose to support an emission reduction project located in Switzerland - where the Davos event took place - and several projects located in countries where other Forum events are organised during 2018.
 The selected projects channel finance into proven activities that further renewable energy, methane reduction, forest conservation and distribution of efficient cookstoves, and that are certified by leading carbon standards such as Gold Standard and the Verified Carbon Standard.
 The projects not only reduce emissions but also contribute to sustainable development among local communities: